suttonj06/react_todoApp/README.md

-# react_todoApp
+# React To Do Application
-A ToDo application written in ReactJS which utilizes Firebase
+A to do application written in ReactJS which utilizes Firebase